mekarape/LockLens/README.md

 ### Search and Re-acquisition

-When the target is lost the wagon begins a slow rotation toward the last known position of the target based on the stored cx value.
-When the target is reacquired a lock-on tone plays through the speaker confirming tracking has resumed.
+When the target is lost the wagon stops and waits for the next inference cycle to reacquire.
+Target re-acquisition with directional search and audio feedback is planned for a future release.

 ### Target Switching